 This rare Annona is a species originally brought to us from Costa Rica.
 We believe it to be a natural hybrid between A. muricata and A. glabra.
-It is a very ornamental, evergreen, small to medium size tree with waxy, large 4-6" leaves, similar in growth habit to A. muricata, A. montana or Rollinia.
+It is a very ornamental, evergreen, small to medium size tree with waxy, large 4-6 inch leaves, similar to A. muricata, A. montana or Rollinia.
 Fast growing, forms nice bushy specimen.
-It has a large, up to 1 lb fruit, green when unripe, turning dark yellow to orange on ripening.
+Flowers are very similar to A. muricata.
+It has a large, up to 1 lb fruit, green when unripe, sometimes with gray to brown spots, turning dark yellow to orange on ripening.
 The pulp is golden to orange when ripe, with strong Pineapple scent, and resembling Jackfruit in texture.
 Flavor is like the custard apple but with pineapple, papaya, apricot and melon overtones.
 Note that some people dislike the taste, others find it good.
-The treetolerates flooding.
-It is also cold hardy at least to upper 20's for a few hours.
-3 year old trees survived several nights with frost with hardly any leaf damage.
-The plant would be very interesting for rare fruit collectors as it offers a large, exotic fruit of unusual color and taste, and appears to be much more hardy and water tolerant than similar looking but sensitive A. muricata, A. montana and Rollinia.
-Propagation is by seed, which are grayish to light brown.
-If stored for several months, seeds may take up to six months to sprout.
-Trees produce after three to four years from seed.